 Introduction

 In this lab we made a simple logic process which can finish some bitwise operations for two 4-bit length number strings.
 Moreover, we have achieved eight different logic functions for input and designed four routing paths for data process.
 We also built a control logic to output correct result.
 In the lab we used counters, multiplexers, and various logic gates to stimulate the real work.
+The purpose of this lab is to let us get familiar with how a computer and CPU work.
 The version of our software Quartus is v18.1.

 Prelab